SerenityOS/serenity/Base/usr/share/man/man2/pledge.md

 ```**c++
 #include <unistd.h>

-int pledge(const char* promises, const char* execpromises);
+int pledge(unsigned char mode, unsigned int promises, unsigned int execpromises);
 ```

 ## Description

 `pledge()` makes a promise to the kernel that from this moment on, the calling process will only use a subset of system functionality.

 Functionality is divided into a curated set of promises (described below), which can be combined to cover the program's needs.
-Both arguments are space-separated lists of promises.
+Both arguments are bitfields with every promise set being assigned a unique bit.

 Note that `pledge()` can be called repeatedly to remove previously-pledged promises, but it can never regain capabilities once lost.